funktotheface/Delim/README.md

 # Manual Testing
-delim has been subjected to extensive manual testing across multiple devices by helpful friends and family memebers. delim has also been subjected to rigorous validation tests inclduing; HTML, CSS, JavaScript and Google Lighthouse.
+delim has been subjected to extensive manual testing across multiple devices by helpful friends and family members. delim has also been subjected to rigorous validation tests including; HTML, CSS, JavaScript and Google Lighthouse.

 An example of manual testing leading to the betterment of the application was the discovery of a 403 error caused by the user pressing the sign in button after a browser had already run an autosubmit on the users credentials, this was circumvented by applying a custom script to disable the sign in button for a brief period after being pressed.